Parth099/College-Notes/CompSci/CIS3207 - OS/readings/week 2 - Processes/OSTEP - 4.md

 > How can we run many processes on **one CPU** ⁉️
 > How to provide the illusion of many CPUs on a system with few or one CPU?

 Running many processes is what it means to **virtualize** the CPU.
-One way to do it is with time sharing, defined in [[Lecture 08-25-22]].
+One way to do it is with time sharing, defined in [[Lecture 08-25-22 - Intro to OS]].
 The downside is that the slower the system is, the more processes exist.

 > 📖 **mechanism**: A mechanism is a low-level method that implements a needed piece of functionality.
 An example of a mechanism is the time-sharing mechanism (context-switch); most modern OSs employ it.